 Don’t lift anything heavier than 10 pounds or push a vacuum cleaner for 6 weeks after surgery.

-Don’t drive until after your first doctor’s appointment after your surgery.
+Don’t drive until after your first healthcare provider’s appointment after your surgery.

-If you ride in a car for more than short trips, stop frequently to stretch your legs.
+If you ride in a car for more than short trips, stop often to stretch your legs.

-Ask your doctor about when you can expect to return to work.
+Ask your healthcare provider about when you can expect to return to work.

 Remember, you have a higher risk of infection because you don’t have a spleen.

-Talk to your doctor about vaccines because you will be more prone to infection after the surgery.
-Most people who have elective splenectomy get vaccinations against encapsulated bacteria before surgery.
-These vaccinations need to be updated every 5 to 10 years.
+Talk to your healthcare provider about vaccines because you will be more prone to infection after the surgery.
+Most people who have elective splenectomy get vaccines against encapsulated bacteria before surgery.
+These vaccines need to be updated every 5 to 10 years.

-Take antibiotic medication after surgery as directed by your doctor.
+Take antibiotic medicine after surgery as directed by your healthcare provider.

-Be sure to tell all your healthcare providers (dentist, primary care doctor, nurse practitioner, etc.) that you don’t have a spleen.
+Be sure to tell all your healthcare providers (such as dentist, primary healthcare provider, and nurse practitioner) that you don’t have a spleen.

 Consider getting a medical alert ID bracelet that says you don’t have a spleen.

-Shower or bathe as directed by your doctor.
+Shower or bathe as directed by your healthcare provider.

 Wash your incision site with soap and water and pat dry.